thetron/css3buttons_rails_helpers/readme.md

 # What's new in version this version?

+## 0.9.5

+Not a whole lot, mainly just fixes for bad paths in the CSS that crept through in the last update.
+As well as prepping for version 1.0.0 with will be compaitible with the Rails 3.1 asset pipeline.

+## 0.9.4

 In this version we've updated the css to now work with the [css3 github buttons](http://nicolasgallagher.com/lab/css3-github-buttons/) as standard, instead of the original css3buttons, in order to take advantage of a few of the features not included in the original library.

 Additionally, there was some serious re-tooling of the helper methods to make them more usable, more dynamic and less prone to error.